List of Archived Posts

 cp/67 was a rewritten version of "cp/40". csc did a custom design of relocation hardware that was prpq implemented on a 360/40.
 That was the hardware that was used for the implementation of cp/40 ... most of the stuff translated from ctss. cp/40 was then ported to the 360/67 when that hardware became available.

-the cp/40 and initial version of cp/67 had a schedular that looked like it might have been right out of ctss.
+the cp/40 and initial version of cp/67 had a scheduler that looked like it might have been right out of ctss.
 One of the people at LL (around summer of '68) replaced that with a significantly simpler mechanism that included a mechanism for controlling page thrashing (nmber of tasks allowed to run simultaneously was a function of real storage independent of the execution characteristics of those tasks).

 I don't believe that cp/40 had any llmps code.